sb-ncbr/pdb-data-cruncher/user_guide.md

 - **App fails during the rsync of structure mmCIF files and no other actions are done.**

-  1. Check the logs for raw rsync log of the part that still managed to run.
+  1. Check the `logs/rsync_log_history/` for raw rsync log of the part that still managed to run.
 If there are any files that were still received, action needs to be taken.

   2. Check the files received were unzipped - if not, do so manually.
 Then, write the list of PDB ids of mmcifs that downloaded into a json file and pass its path via env variable `OVERRIDE_IDS_TO_DOWNLOAD_PATH`.
 Then, run the app again.